arcaldwell49/Superpower/README.md

     The default is to take the `frml2` object from the results of `ANOVA_design`, and with the default `contrast_type` = “pairwise”, results in *all* the pairwise comparisons being performed.
-The simple effects can also be perfomed by including | in the emm\_comp formula.
+The simple effects can also be performed by including | in the emm\_comp formula.
 For example, with two factors (e.g., a and b) `emm_comp = "a+b"` results in all pairwise comparisons being performed while `emm_comp = "a|b"` will result in pairwise comparisons across all